ise-uiuc/Repilot/README.md

 > - **All three versions of Java 8, 11, and 18** are required.
 For convenient management of multiple Java versions, we recommend [coursier](https://get-coursier.io/docs/cli-java).
 > - (Optional) It's recommended to have an NVIDIA GPU with >6G memory for running Rectify with CodeT5 and >30G memory for Incoder-6.7B.

-<details><summary>**Download and build the modified Eclipse JDT Language Server**</summary>
+<details><summary><b>Download and build the modified Eclipse JDT Language Server</b></summary>

-Follow the instructions in UniverseFly/eclipse.jdt.ls to build the modified Eclipse JDT Language Server.
+Follow the instructions in [the repo](https://github.com/UniverseFly/eclipse.jdt.ls) to build the modified Eclipse JDT Language Server.
 Note you will need Java 11:

 ```bash
 git clone https://github.com/UniverseFly/eclipse.jdt.ls